paytrail/documentation/content/best-practices/_index.en.md

 * `ORDER_NUMBER` required for targeting payments
 * `PARAMS_IN` required for defining the data passed into Paytrail systems
-* `PARAMS_OUT` required for defining the data passed in return to the web shop
+* `PARAMS_OUT` required for defining the data passed in return to the website

 **We also recommend the following optional fields**